 G. UNITS DESIGNATED FOR ELDERLY [24 CFR 945]

-The PRPHA may designate projects or portions of a public housing project specifically for elderly or disabled families.
-The PRPHA must have a HUDapproved allocation plan before the designation may take place.
+The PRPHA may designate projects or portions of a public housing project specifically for elderly or disabled families with HUD approval.
+The PRPHA received HUD approval for site-based waiting lists at its senior-designated housing properties.